It’s been a long time coming.

 What is a third-party cookie?

 This cookie made it possible to track visitors’ activities from one site to another.
-It was a feature the “advertisers” (or stakeholders who wanted to offer advertisers a new way of reaching potential clients and customers) desired.
+It was a feature which the “advertisers” (or their stakeholders) desired, because it offered a new way of reaching potential clients and customers.

-This technology made it possible to target a specific person with ads for products he or she had seemed interested in a few sites back in their browsing journey—a.k.a. remarketing.
+The new technology made it possible to target a specific person with ads for products they had shown interest in along their browsing journey—a.k.a. remarketing.

 Montulli said he was caught off guard.
 And realized that he, and Netscape, now had three choices: